-The Mi-8 helicopter, which generally carries between three and five crew members, crashed about six miles south of Bentiu.
+The Mi-8 helicopter, which generally carries between three and five crew members, crashed about 10 kilometres (six miles) south of Bentiu.

 "The mission lost contact with the helicopter, which was on a routine cargo flight from Wau to Bentiu," around 1130 GMT, the United Nations mission in South Sudan (UNMISS) said in a statement.

 "Investigations regarding the cause of the incident will begin as soon as possible."

 The area has seen recent heavy battles between government and rebel forces, with the town of Bentiu badly damaged in the months of fighting.

 There was no indication given as to what had caused the crash.

 There have been previous crashes.
 Last year a UN helicopter crash landed on its way from South Sudan to Ethiopia, injuring four crew members.